1908 Springfield race riot: Sonya Massey

-Sonya Massey was shot and killed by a police officer in Springfield on July 6, 2024, after calling 911 for assistance.
+Sonya Massey was shot and killed by a sheriff's deputy in Springfield on July 6, 2024, after calling 911 for assistance.
 The police officer was terminated and charged with first-degree murder.
 According to Massey's family, one of her ancestors was William Donnegan, who was lynched in the 1908 riots and pronounced dead in the same hospital as Massey.
 Massey's relative stated: "The more things change, the more they stay the same."

 National monument

 In 2024, 116 years after the riot, President Joe Biden signed a proclamation establishing the Springfield 1908 Race Riot National Monument at the site of the attack.
 The national monument consists of 1.57 acre at the site of several homes near Madison Street and the 10th Street Rail Corridor that were destroyed during the riots.
-It will be administered by the National Park Service (NPS).
-Land was donated to the NPS by the City of Springfield and St. John's Hospital through the National Park Foundation.

-The NPS had completed a special resource study in 2023 of the archaeological site and 13 associated sites in Springfield and found that the archaeological site met all four criteria for new units of the National Park System.
+The National Park Service (NPS) had completed a special resource study in 2023 of the archaeological site and 13 associated sites in Springfield and found that the archaeological site met all four criteria for new units of the National Park System.
 Senators Tammy Duckworth and Dick Durbin and Representative Nikki Budzinski introduced bills to designate the site a national monument.